Alyssa Jayne Milano (born December 19, 1972) is an American actress, model and former pop star.

-- Germans Love David Hasselhoff: She gained a huge Japanese fanbase in her child star days, enough for her to be signed to a six record deal over there.
+- Germans Love David Hasselhoff: She gained a huge Japanese fanbase in her child star days, enough for her to be signed to a six-record deal over there.

-- I Am Not Spock: She was glad when Who's The Boss ended so she could break out of this, not wanting to be seen as Samantha Micelli.
+- I Am Not Spock: She was glad when Who's the Boss ended so she could break out of this, not wanting to be seen as Samantha Micelli.
 This has been averted thanks to Charmed, Melrose Place and Mistresses.

-- Irony as She Is Cast: A famous mermaid princess was modelled after her.
+- Irony as She Is Cast: A famous mermaid princess was modeled after her.
 Alyssa is terrified of water, which proved interesting when a Charmed episode required her to be turned into a mermaid.

 - Real Life Writes the Plot: She left during Season 2 of Mistresses due to a scheduling conflict.